bsteves/DataManagementClass/module12.md

 ## Github

 Github is a hosting site for GIT based programming repositories.
 Think of it as an advanced Dropbox type site.
+GitHub adds a few features to your Git repository..

+1. Easy access your repository from the web
+2. Viewing your files (scritps, markdown, data frames, images, pdfs) directly
+3. Issue tracker
+4. History viewer (view multiple versions of a file at once)

 There are two basic options..